quat1024/apathy/docs/1.16-1.18/readme.md

 That's completely understandable - I did overengineer this mod quite a bit...

-Open an issue or hit me up on [discord](https://highlysuspect.agency/discord) with your questions, I'll try to get back to you.
+Open an issue or hit me up on [discord](https://highlysuspect.agency/discord) with your questions.
+I'll try to get back to you.